iqlusioninc/tmkms/README.txsigner.md

 ## Transaction JSON format

-The KMS is configured to periodically poll a specified HTTP endpoint of a Transaction Microservice you provide (NOTE: [HTTPS support] forthcoming!)
+The KMS is configured to periodically poll a specified HTTP/HTTPS endpoint of a Transaction Microservice you provide.

 The KMS will send an **HTTP POST** to the configured HTTP endpoint.
 It expects to receive a batch of [Amino JSON]-encoded transactions to be signed.